 Hampton home prices are not only among the most expensive in Minnesota, but Hampton real estate also consistently ranks among the most expensive in America.

 Occupations and Workforce

-Hampton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Hampton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hampton are a mix of both white- and blue-collar jobs.
 Overall, Hampton is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in Hampton who work in office and administrative support (13.48%), management occupations (7.35%) and food service (7.35%).